AstonishedLiker/wax/README.md

 # Wax

+## This likely is NOT the version of Wax you are looking for!

+Please visit the [original Wax repository](https://github.com/latte-soft/wax/) for the official version of Wax.

 [![Stars][badges/stars]][stars] [![License][badges/license]][license] [![Latest Release][badges/latest-release]][latest-release] [![Last Modified][badges/last-modified]][commits] [![Discord Server][badges/discord]][discord]

 A Fast Runtime-Based Lua 5.1x+/Luau Project Bundler, Using Roblox Models and Module-Require Semantics